dhewm/dhewm3/README.md

 Compared to the original _DOOM 3_, the changes of _dhewm 3_ worth mentioning are:

-- 64bit port
+- 64-bit port
-- SDL for low level OS support, OpenGL and input handling
+- SDL for low-level OS support, OpenGL and input handling
-- OpenAL for audio output, all OS specific audio backends are gone
+- OpenAL for audio output, all OS-specific audio backends are gone
 - OpenAL EFX for EAX reverb effects (read: EAX-like sound effects on all platforms/hardware)
 - Better support for widescreen (and arbitrary display resolutions)
 - A portable build system based on CMake
-- (Cross-)compilation with mingw-w64
+- (Cross-)compilation with MinGW-w64

 # GENERAL NOTES